Showing results for que

 that (conjunction)

-Connects a statement to some further information about that statement.
+Connects a statement to more information related to it.

 Espero que tengas un buen día = I hope that you have a good day